 1. Objectives and competences

-- To provide students with knowledge about the characteristics of the different types of the social relations in relation to the work and social issues.
+- To provide students with knowledge about the identification of characteristics of the different types of the social relations in relation to the work and social issues.
 The ability to use the rules which regulate these relations.

 - To provide students with knowledge about the regulations which have the key role when deciding about labour and social rights.